ZQ-PSK/ssg/content/docs/github/git.md

 When committing, you can choose some of the files you modified, or add all of them to the commit.
 Commits can be made with a message.
 It is good practice to add meaningful, short commit messages.
 You can make a series of commits locally before pushing your work to the cloud.
+#### Staged changes
+Staged changes are changes that are included in the commit at the time the commit is made.
+You can add all changes to a commit or pick only some of them.

+Changes are added on a file-by-file basis.
+You cannot stage only a part of the changes made to a particular file.
 #### Push
 Pushing means uploading the commits from your local branch to its origin counterpart.

 When you push a branch that does not have an origin counterpart, you can create the counterpart in the process.
+#### Pull
+Pulling means downloading the changes from the origin branch to its local counterpart.
+This is done to keep a branch up-to-date if commits were made to the branch from another system since you cloned it to your local drive.
+The changes could be made by another contributor or by you, from another computer.
 #### Merge
 A merge transfers the commits form one branch to another.
 Merges are usually done into the master branch, but you can also merge working branches into one another.